patrick-tssn/CDBert/README.md

 # CDBert

-This is the official implementation of "CDBert".
+This is the official implementation of the paper "Shuo Wen Jie Zi: Rethinking Dictionaries and Glyphs for Chinese Language Pre-training".

 ## Installation